Where is Justin Edinburgh now?

 Check out these great deals on replica football shirts and grab yourself a bargain.

-Unfortunately after a mid-table finish in 2010-11 Rushden & Diamonds were expelled from the Football League that summer leaving Edinburgh looking for a job.
+Unfortunately after a mid-table finish in 2010-11 Rushden & Diamonds were expelled from the Football League that summer leaving Edinburgh out of work and looking for a new job.

-He wasn’t out of football for long as Newport County offered him the managerial job in October 2011.
+He wasn’t out of football for long as Newport County offered him the manager’s post in October 2011.

 In 2012-13 Justin Edinburgh’s Newport County team achieved promotion to League Two after defeating Wrexham in the Conference Play-Offs.